hacklaen/EasyRad/README.md

 In a second step the reduced HTML content is rendered by `function convertToText()` in file `converter-text.js` to plain text.

+This resulting text may be exported to the clipboard.

 For that the following rules apply: